-The problem requires scheduling tasks with a cool down period 'n'
+The problem requires scheduling tasks with a cool down period 'n' between two

 identical